bparanj/crystal/electronics/terms/joules.md

 To visualize a joule, it's helpful to relate it to everyday experiences, as it's a unit of energy that might be hard to picture directly.
 Here are a few ways to conceptualize a joule:

-1. **Lifting a Small Object**:
+1. Lifting a Small Object:

-   - One joule is the amount of energy required to lift a small apple (about 100 grams) one meter off the ground.
+One joule is the amount of energy required to lift a small apple (about 100 grams) one meter off the ground.
 You can imagine the effort it takes to lift that apple as a representation of one joule of energy.

-2. **Heating Water**:
+2. Heating Water:

-   - One joule is approximately the amount of energy required to raise the temperature of 0.24 grams of water by 1 degree Celsius.
+One joule is approximately the amount of energy required to raise the temperature of 0.24 grams of water by 1 degree Celsius.
 Think of it as a tiny contribution to heating a cup of water—though on a very small scale.

-3. **Battery Power in Circuits**:
+3. Battery Power in Circuits:

-   - In an electrical sense, one joule is the energy transferred when a current of 1 ampere flows through a resistance of 1 ohm for 1 second.
+In an electrical sense, one joule is the energy transferred when a current of 1 ampere flows through a resistance of 1 ohm for 1 second.
 If you imagine a battery lighting up a tiny LED for a moment, the energy transferred to the LED could be close to a few joules, depending on the battery and the circuit.

-4. **Kinetic Energy**:
+4. Kinetic Energy:

-   - One joule is also the kinetic energy of a 1-kilogram object moving at about 4.47 meters per second (around 10 miles per hour).
+One joule is also the kinetic energy of a 1-kilogram object moving at about 4.47 meters per second (around 10 miles per hour).
 Picture a slow-moving baseball: its motion carries approximately 1 joule of energy.

 These examples give you a sense of scale for a joule, tying it to physical actions like lifting or heating, or to energy in an electrical circuit or moving objects.